Table of Contents

 ARTICLE II.
 MISSION AND PURPOSE

-Section 1: MISSION.
-The NAIE empowers educational interpreters to promote best practices and to enhance the education of deaf, hard of hearing, and deafblind students.
+The National Association of Interpreters in Education promotes best practices and professional standards to ensure equitable access to education for deaf, hard of hearing, and deafblind students.

 Section 2: PURPOSE.